 - What would you do if a suspicious vehicle appeared to be engaged in surveillance of your station?

-This kind of questioning explores your motivation for seeking the position, tests whether you have accurate and realistic expectations, which can help predict your level of enthusiasm and engagement.
+This kind of questioning explores your motivation for seeking the position, tests whether you have accurate and realistic expectations, and can help predict your enthusiasm in engaging with the challenges of the position.

 Organisational engagement questions

-The PRSB Member may explore your knowledge of Victoria Police strategies, policies and contemporary policing issues, your leadership style and approach to your learning and development (and for supervisors and team).
+The PRSB Member may explore your knowledge of Victoria Police policies and strategies, contemporary policing issues, as well as your leadership style and approach to your learning and development (and for supervisors, your team’s learning and development).

 - What is your understanding of what is expected of you as a sergeant under the Zero Harm policy?